-Adviser: David Nelson

-Contact: Carolyn Combs, 410-516-0375
+Adviser: David Nelson Contact: Carolyn Combs, 410-516-0375

 The 18-credit Earth/Space Science Graduate Certificate program is a collaborative partnership between the Maryland Space Grant Consortium in Johns Hopkins University's Department of Physics and Astronomy and the School of Education.
 The certificate program is designed for educators who want to enhance their knowledge and teaching skills in the earth and space sciences.
 It helps fill teachers' "gaps" in their formal educational training.
 The certificate program models pedagogical approaches for teaching Earth and space science in K-12 classrooms.
 Scholarships are available through the Maryland Space Grant Consortium.
 Over the life of the program, more than one hundred students have been enrolled.
-For more information about the program, call Carolyn Combs at 410-516-0375.

-Note: This certificate does not lead to teacher certification.
+Note: This program is only offered as a cohort.
+This certificate does not lead to teacher certification.

-- 886.630 Understanding and Teaching Physical Geology 886.631 Understanding and Teaching Earth Observations from Space 886.632 Understanding and Teaching the Solar System 886.633 Understanding and Teaching Stars, Galaxies, and Beyond

-886.634 Understanding and Teaching Earth's Weather and Climate
+- 886.630 Understanding and Teaching Physical Geology - 886.631 Understanding and Teaching Earth Observations from Space - 886.632 Understanding and Teaching the Solar System - 886.633 Understanding and Teaching Stars, Galaxies, and Beyond - 886.634 Understanding and Teaching Earth's Weather and Climate - 886.811 Internship in Earth/Space Science

-886.811 Earth/Space Practicum